-Some establishments will offer a”room only” rate.
+Some establishments will offer a “Fort Pierce Wildlife Removal” rate.
 This may be what you want if you’re staying only 1 night and have an early start.
 Or perhaps you’re one of those individuals who just doesn’t eat breakfast.

 Make certain you know what size the mattress is.
 For some couples this is not an issue, but if one or both of you is tall, or a little on the wide side, you might prefer a larger size double bed – king or super king size.

 Check what facilities are offered in the bathroom.
 In case you have mobility issues you may prefer a different, walk-in shower.
 Make sure you read the owner’s description and if in doubt, email or phone to check.

 Most B&Bs are happy to cater to special dietary requirements.
 Not telling the proprietor your special requirements until you sit down to breakfast leads to embarrassment.
 Most owners will want to fulfill your needs and will feel angry and embarrassed if they can’t – advance notice helps to ensure that the food your require will be available when you want it.

 Check the location of the B&B. You might want peace and quiet in an isolated, rural location.
 Or you may choose to stay somewhere that’s more easily accessible to the regional sights and doesn’t demand a 10 mile drive up and down the valley to reach it every day.
 An internet mapping service will usually give you a pretty accurate location and there may even be Street View so you can see where you’re planning to stay.